varshithr/IdentifyGender/README.md

 # How to run?

 The entire code is written in Python3.
-Just run the IdentifyGender.py file from any of the GIT folders to test the code.
+Just run the IdentifyGender.py file from any one of the two folders in IdentifyGender repo to test the code.